 A: This is an important area on the application form to have completed in the correct manner.
 Do not include internship hours in item #11; volunteer hours should be recorded in #12.
 Only total number of completed volunteer hours should be recorded.

 Q: When do I select my specialization and concentration?

 A: After you are accepted into the MSW program, you will receive information about the specializations and concentrations.
 You will have an opportunity to select them with your advisor.

 A: Financial aid is offered to full time graduate students.
 Please contact the University Financial Aid Office at (203) 392-5222 to obtain more information.
 There are also a limited number of graduate assistantships available.

 Q: Are there any program pre-requisites that are required prior to admission into

 the MSW program?

-A: Twenty semester hours is required in liberal arts on an undergraduate or graduate level.
+A: A bachelor's degree from an accredited university and twenty semester hours in liberal arts on an undergraduate or graduate level.

 Q: Is an interview required as part of the admissions process?

 A: No, interviews are not part of the admissions requirements.